aamnah/notes.aamnah.com/_cheatsheets/cheatsheet_MySQL.md

-NOTES:
+Troubleshooting
 ---

 * If not connecting, check if the port is open on the server you are connecting from.
-RDS uses 3306.
+Default MySQL port is 3306.
 On KH server it couldn’t connect because the port was closed.
+Also, see if the allow remote login option is enabled/disabled.

 * If the connection is not getting through the error would be ‘could not connect’.